zhangxaochen/CuFusion/README.md

+Ôªø
 # CuFusion #
-This repo is a fork of [StanfordPCL(Qianyi Zhou's PCL Fork)](https://github.com/qianyizh/StanfordPCL "qianyizh/StanfordPCL") containing the code implementation of our work [**CuFusion**](https://www.preprints.org/manuscript/201708.0022/v1), a novel approach for  accurate real-time depth camera tracking and volumetric scene reconstruction with a known cuboid reference object.
+This repo is a fork of [StanfordPCL(Qianyi Zhou's PCL Fork)](https://github.com/qianyizh/StanfordPCL "qianyizh/StanfordPCL") containing the code implementation of our work [CuFusion], a novel approach for  accurate real-time depth camera tracking and volumetric scene reconstruction with a known cuboid reference object.

 This is the initial version of our algorithm with trial dirty code and redundant comments.

 # Dataset #
-We introduce a dataset called [**CU3D**](https://drive.google.com/open?id=0B4vahSr3aGadN0ozUmE3dVNSXzA), for the validation of our algorithm.
+We introduce a dataset called **[CU3D]**, for the validation of our algorithm.

 The dataset contains 3 noiseless synthetic sequences with both the ground-truth (GT) camera trajectories and GT mesh scene models, and 6 noisy real-world scanning sequences with ONLY the GT mesh models of the scanned objectives.